gitteamno56/team_56/README.md

 # team_56
-This is a repository created for the Walmart hackathon.
+This is a repository created for a hackathon.